SoftCircuits/IniFileParser/Readme.md

 #### Comments and Empty Lines

-Any line with a semicolon (;) as the first non-space character is assumed to be a comment and is ignored by the parser.
+By default, any line with a semicolon (;) as the first non-space character is assumed to be a comment.
+The comment character can be changed by setting the `CommentCharacter` property.

+In addition, any comments found when reading an INI file are stored in the `Comments` collection.
+And any comments in this collection will be written when saving an INI file.
+This makes it easy to add comments to INI files you create, or to maintain comments in INI files you modify.
+(Note, however, that all comments are written to the start of the INI file regardless of where those comments might have been when read.)

 Empty lines are also ignored.

 #### Custom Boolean Handling